 - How to cancel a reservation: You can contact the hotel directly or cancel online reservations on the hotel’s website.

-- For specifics on La Quinta’s cancellation policy, see our article.
+- For specifics on La Quinta’s cancellation policy, see our related article.

 How to Find Hotels With Free Cancellation

 As most hotel reservations are made online, it is hard to find hotels willing to offer completely free cancellation.
-In fact, news outlets report that most major hotel groups are requiring advance notice to cancel reservations in order to allow them to offer empty rooms for last-minute online reservations.
 You can occasionally find independent hotels that offer free cancellation, but most major hotel chains require at least 24 hours’ notice in order to avoid cancellation fees.

 If you make a reservation through third-party sites such as Expedia or Trivago, you may be able to search for reservations that offer free cancellation.
 However, you’ll want to pay attention to the fine print.
 Often, cancellation is only free up to a certain date — meaning the hotel can charge you fees if you cancel too late.
 And, in some cases, “free cancellation” may mean that the third-party website does not charge cancellation fees, but the hotel still can.